Let’s set the stage…

 3. Should I transition below parallel?

-Option #1: Bottoming out and going butt to heels.
+Option #1: Bottoming out and going a$$ to grass.

 Deep squats are natural, age-old positions that people from the non-air-conditioned world still use to this day and are taught to use from birth.
 They do the vast majority of their everyday activities in a deep squat position.
 They are working on their natural hip and ankle mobility from a young age, which are major components of the squat.
 If you measured the ankle dorsiflexion (toes to nose movement) of a baby, you’d see ~70 degrees.
 Normal dorsiflexion around our parts of the world is ~20 degrees.